Call 911 for Emergencies.

-The application process from start to finish may take two to three months.
+The application process from start to finish may take three to five months.
 Successful completion of this process does not guarantee employment.
 The Fayetteville Police Department reserves the right to hire any candidate from the list depending on the department's needs.
 The Fayetteville Police Department is an equal opportunity employer.

 New Applicants - Effective March 25, 2014